 - i.
-The students may not remain in the internship agency during periods that persist more than 2 weeks. - ii.
-Issues involving responsibilities to clients during strike situations should be discussed with the field instructor, student and liaison to develop a plan. - iii.
-Students who miss any hours of internship due to a strike or work action must make up hours, either during the regular semester break periods or by extending the internship into the early summer months.
+Students may not remain in their field agencies during periods that persist more than two weeks. - ii.
+Issues involving responsibilities to clients during strike situations will be discussed with the Field Instructor, Liaison and student. - iii.
+Students who miss any hours of field due to a strike or work action must make up field hours, either during the regular semester break periods, or by extending the internship into the early summer months.
 Exceptions to this policy will be considered on a case-by-case basis for those students choosing to participate in the strike action.

-h.
+i.
 Disasters